SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 this.domElement.innerHTML = MyAccordionTemplate.templateHtml;
 ```

 jQueryUI Accordion has few options that you can set to customize the accordion.
-Lets define few options for our accordion just below `this.domElement.innerHTML = MyAccordionTemplate.templateHtml;`:
+Define a few options for your accordion just below `this.domElement.innerHTML = MyAccordionTemplate.templateHtml;`:

 ```ts
 const accordionOptions: JQueryUI.AccordionOptions = {